 Some kids (and adults) have trouble accepting other people’s point of view.
 They think they’re always right, and everyone else is wrong.
-That’s especially true for kids who struggle with
+That’s especially true for kids who struggle with flexible thinking.

 Flexible thinking lets people see things from different angles.
 Kids who struggle with it have trouble understanding that people don’t all think alike.
 And that can cause problems during election season, when they hear people at home, at school, on the news, or on social media disagreeing and arguing.